luxonis/depthai-hardware/docs/source/pages/rae.rst

 .. tabs::

     .. tab:: USB-C
-        Connect USB-C to the side port.
+        Connect USB cable from your computer to rae's USB-C charging port (on the side).
 USB ETH interface should become available on your computer.
         Default IP address is ``192.168.197.55/28``.
-To connect to the :ref:`RVXC3 <RVC3>` via SSH, run:
+To connect to the :ref:`RVC3 <RVC3>` via SSH, run:

         .. code-block:: bash